rhadp/automotive-image-builder/.ai_review/project.md

 - `aib.main`: The main entry point.
 It handles command-line argument parsing, discovers configuration files (`.ipp.yml`), and orchestrates the build process.
 - `aib.runner`: The core execution engine.
 It takes the processed configuration and likely invokes underlying build tools like `osbuild`.
 - `aib.simple.ManifestLoader`: Responsible for loading, parsing, and processing the primary user-provided YAML manifest files.
-- `aib.ostree`, `aib.vm`, `aib.exports`: Specialized modules that handle specific functionalities like OSTree repository operations, VM management, and exporting build artifacts.
+- `aib.ostree`, `aib.exports`: Specialized modules that handle specific functionalities like OSTree repository operations, VM management, and exporting build artifacts.
 **Entry Points:** The application is executed via the command line through `aib/main.py`.
 The primary flow involves parsing arguments, loading and merging a hierarchy of YAML files (`.ipp.yml`, `.aib.yml`), and passing the resulting configuration to the `Runner` to execute the build.

 ### Important Files for Review Context